TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/Other Things.md

 Not bad, huh?
 It probably snitched some of those lines from some famous writer or poet.
 But I think I've made some pretty good poems myself without using anyone elses work.

 But wait, a funny thing happened on the way to my birth.
-Take a look at the About link.
+Take a look at the About page. <a href="/about/">About Page</a>

 <a href="/work/">Work Page</a>